recent years throughout our Messianic Movement, there has been much

 read of the 'Redeemer' who is to come.

-to the Editor" I had with a local Jewish community leader,
+to the Editor" a local Jewish community leader,

 right of our Congregation's members to identity themselves as Jewish

-(70% of our members are Jewish) without the approval of area Rabbis.
+(70% of our members were Jewish at that time) without the approval of area Rabbis.
 In

 response I wrote: